Multi-region load testing using k6

 If you are sending too many metrics to Prometheus when running k6, it is standard practice to review your CPU and memory resources.

-What I liked about using the k6
+What's good about using the k6

-k6-operator has many functions
+k6-operator has a wide range of functions

-In addition, we had to add an extension and build it to support Prometheus Remote-Write, but this is now also provided as a core feature.
+Additionally, we had to add an extension and build it to support Prometheus Remote-Write, but this is now also provided as a core feature.

 Areas for improvement

-I thought it would be perfect if I could set the test date and time as an option at run time.
+I thought it would be perfect if I could set the test date and time as an option at runtime.

 Conclusion